Reference

 We prep drives using production-quality 1 TB external hard drives formatted in ext2/ext3, the Linux file system required by digital cinema servers.
 Drives are shipped ready for theater playback within the continental US.
 USB drives are most common, but we can prep CRU drives as needed.
 Drives are formatted for cinema servers and should never be plugged into consumer computers (Mac or PC)—this can damage the drive.

-Subtitles and Open Captions
+Subtitles and Captions

 We support subtitles, open captions and closed captions for short and feature films.
 Submit subtitle materials in .srt format and we will handle the conversion and integration.